Some children and young people with a learning disability need more support than their setting can provide with the resources they have.

 Ask us a question

-Or you can call our the Learning Disability Helpline, a free advice and help line, on 0808 808 1111 - our friendly advisors will answer your question and improve our information here too.
+Or you can call our the Learning Disability Helpline, a free advice and help line, on 0808 808 1111 - our friendly advisers will answer your question and improve our information here too.